 It’s this very addiction – the unconscious traumatized magnetism to fictional stories – which makes works of fiction attractive.
 Through experiencing fiction, we get to witness reflections of our own stories.
 We get to come to terms with opportunities to complete patterns which have been playing on repeat for decades – and lifetimes before us.
 We may not realize what is actually happening when a fictional story gives us an ah-ha moment – we are unlearning.

 Unlearning fictional narratives about ourselves is what the world most needs right now.
 This is the root cause of negative self-image/low self-worth, depression, mind-chatter, mental illness, and even physical illnesses such as many auto-immune issues.
 Underlying fictional narratives are also certainly at the root of outward expressions of violence as well.

 Clearly, the word is littered with all of the above issues and it will take innovative new approaches to address them.
 It’s proven impractical to expect everyone with these issues to seek the right treatment.
 People for the most part simply aren’t drawn to investing in themselves or allowing their tender parts to be seen by others in intimate situations.
 By presenting experiences offering similarly transformational results in the form of an entertainment experience, we’re able to make this work both more attractive to a wider audience – and potentially more effective at the same time.

 It’s like the haunted house has been gutted and remodeled – is no longer haunted – and helps you instead of hurts you!
 Every time we can recover an individual’s core power, we are one step closer to saving the world.

-The Quantum Theater is creating a new Immersive Theater installation experience for this very purpose – entitled 26 Threads – in Bali, Indonesia.
-The first iteration should be completed this spring.
-In the meantime, we also offer online 1 on 1 Immersive Theater experiences called DaoPlay.
+The Quantum Theater is experimenting with live cutting edge Immersive Theater awakening experiences for this very purpose, currently taking place in Bali, Indonesia.
+We also offer online 1 on 1 Immersive Theater experiences called DaoPlay.

 by Joshua Falcon-Grey